 A decent second choice: Tamarind

 Tamarind is another ingredient that plays the same role as anardana in many Indian dishes.
 It also provides one of the main flavors in Worcestershire sauce.
 It pairs well with the flavors you are likely to find in food that requires anardana.
 Both tamarind and anardana offer a similar flavor profile to Indian dishes featuring different types of meat and fish.
-Tamarind differs from anardana because it is a legume, but it provides a very similar strong acidic note accompanied by a sweet fruity flavor.
+Tamarind differs from anardana because it is a legume, but it provides a very similar strong acidic note accompanied by a sweetness and a fruity, tangy flavor.

-Your options include using the pulp of the tamarind fruit or tamarind paste, which is the processed version.
-If you use whole tamarind fruit, this will necessitate opening the pods and separating the pulp from the seeds, which can take a little time.
+Your options include using the pulp of the tamarind fruit, tamarind paste, or tamarind powder.
+If you use the whole fruit, this will necessitate opening the pods and separating the pulp from the seeds, which can take a little time.
 Tamarind pulp comes in jars and requires no extra work.
 And tamarind powder may be the easiest replacement due to it being ground and adding no extra liquid to a dish.

 In a pinch: Mango powder